 Presents disaster recovery and business continuity practices for information security (IS) environments.
 Students develop business continuity documentation and assessments to plan for potential operational recoveries.
+Prerequisite- ITC 4305 or equivalent

 SEC 4302 Planning and Audits

 Prepares for information systems planning and audits with security as the focus.
 Students learn how to perform planning to secure information systems deployments and conduct audits on existing information systems to discover potential weakness and opportunities.